 HYPATIA OF ALEXANDRIA

-The 60-year life of this astronomer, philosopher and mathematic, a native of the then Greek city of Alexandria (nowadays Egypt) show us to an exceptional person.
+The 60-year life of Hypatia, an astronomer, philosopher and mathematic, native of the then Greek city of Alexandria (nowadays Egypt) show us to an exceptional person.
 It is also remarkable the fact that, being a woman, she received an open and thorough education in various parts of the present Italy and Greece, supervised by her father, Theon, and in which great philosophers such as Plutarch the Younger had an influence.

 She taught the doctrines of Plotinus and the Neopythagorean School, which sees philosophy from mathematical logic, and she also influenced three key works of ancient Greece, ie the Arithmetic by Diophantus of Alexandria, Euclid’s Elements and the Treaty of Conics by Apollonius of Perga.